apache/flink-web/_posts/2022-04-05-buffer-debloat.md

 ### Network buffer

-Logically Flink’s unit of data is a record that is handled in each subtask but the overhead for sending a single record between subtasks is too high it’s why physically, Flink gather records into the network buffer which is the smallest unit of sending data to subtasks(link for subtask).
+Logically Flink’s unit of data is a record that is handled in each subtask but the overhead for sending a single record between subtasks is too high it’s why physically, Flink buffers outbound records into so-called network buffers which are, roughly speaking, byte arrays of limited size and represent the smallest unit of data that is then sent via network.
 In fact, it is not always true that the network buffer contains several records.
 Since the network buffer has statically configured size it depends on the size of records how many of them fit into the network buffer or even one record is split into several buffers.